-6.2 The Board of Trustees and Local Governing Body
+The Board of Trustees and Local Governing Body

-- Ensure that there is a qualified teacher designated as SENDCo within the school. - Appoint a link governor to work with and support the SENDCo in the administration of this policy, they must report annually on the success of the school's policy and ensure all parties are aware of the importance of provision for children with SEND. - Ensure and approve the admission of children with special education needs and disabilities in line with the schools agreed aims and procedures. - The SENDCo reports annually to the Board of Trustees and the local governing body.
+- Ensure that there is a qualified teacher designated as SENDCo within the school - Appoint a link governor to work with and support the SENDCo in the administration of this policy, they must report annually on the success of the school's policy and ensure all parties are aware of the importance of provision for children with SEND - Ensure and approve the admission of children with special education needs and disabilities in line with the schools agreed aims and procedures and national requirements - The SENDCo reports annually to the Board of Trustees and the local governing body

-6.3 The Role of the SENDCO
+The Role of the SENDCO

-- Overseeing the day-to-day operation of the school's SEND policy. - Coordinate and manage provision for additional support. - Contribute to and manage records relating to SEND. - Contribute to, and manage school-based assessments and complete documentation required by Together for Children and other agencies. - Act as a link with parents and other professionals. - Ensure all data kept on children is stored in line with national data protection legislation. - Ensure sensitive information regarding children and families is treated with confidentiality and may be made available on a need to know basis only. - Monitor and evaluate SEND provision and report to the Board of Trustees. - Manage a range of resources, human and material, linked to supporting children with SEND. - Support staff when required in the writing and evaluation of SEND - Ensure that a SEND action plan is in place. - Deliver training as required.
+- Overseeing the day-to-day operation of the school's SEND policy - Coordinate and manage provision for additional support - Contribute to and manage records relating to SEND - Contribute to, and manage school-based assessments and complete documentation required by Together for Children and other agencies - Act as a link with parents and other professionals - Ensure all data kept on children is stored in line with national data protection legislation. - Ensure sensitive information regarding children and families is treated with confidentiality and may be made available on a need to know basis only - Monitor and evaluate SEND provision and report to the Board of Trustees - Manage a range of resources, human and material, linked to supporting children with SEND - Support Staff when required in the writing and evaluation of SEND - Ensure that a SEND action plan is in place - Deliver training as required - Keep up to date with national and local documentation related to SEND - The SENDCo will take the lead on applying for EHCPs.
+EHCPs will be evaluated termly with the class teacher and SENDCo - The SENDCo will review EHCPs annually with the support of the class teacher, parents and relevant outside agencies, in line with requirements from Sunderland Together for Children